nilthehuman/morphohistory/Backlog.md

 * Upon double click show the speaker's bias in all paradigm cells
 * Show unusual settings on special warning label in the agora's bottom right corner
 * Undo/redo stack
+* Allow iteration total to be shown as reasonably calculated "elapsed time", more intuitive
 * Pressing return/enter in popups should be equivalent to clicking confirm button
 * Increase dot size logarithmically to reflect experience (make this optional)
 * Use a single global NameTag for all SpeakerDots